jerela/Godosim/docs/CONFIGURATION.md

 ##### external_data

 - **path_textures_skin_male**
 	- absolute directory path to where you keep the texture files for male skin textures
 - **path_textures_skin_female**
 	- same as above, but for female skin textures
 - **path_textures_clothing**
 	- absolute directory path to where you keep the texture files for clothing textures (sex-agnostic)
 - **path_human_mesh**
 	- absolute directory path to where you keep the 3D skin meshes
 - **path_hdri**
 	- absolute directory path to where you keep the HDRI background images

 ##### skeletontracker

 - **persistent_musculoskeletal_simulation_data**
 	- whether you want the program to re-run the simulation whenever we switch between musculoskeletal models (e.g., as a result of changing the sex or weight of the visualized avatar) or keep previously run simulation data and retrieve it instead of re-running
 	- true by default, which will retrieve previously simulated data instead of re-running, if such data is available
 		- this will improve the performance of the program because a single musculoskeletal model is only simulated once
 		- if you have very many different musculoskeletal models in the pipeline, you might want to consider setting this to false, which will make runtime a bit longer but may save memory because the results of all simulations are not stored in memory simultaneously

+##### bounding_box**
+- **step**
+	- how many vertices to skip between each vertex of the skin mesh that is included in finding the bounding box around the skin mesh
+	- set to 1 if you want to iterate through all vertices for maximum accuracy but slowest computation speed
+	- values above 1 may result in bounding boxes that do not fully enclose all parts of the skin mesh, but will speed up the image generation process significantly
+- **padding**
+	- how many pixels of padding are added to all four sides of the 2D bounding box after calculating it
+	- the use of padding is recommended is **step** is greater than 1
 ##### generate

 - **first_image_index**